"Power based on love is a thousand times more effective and permanent than the one derived from fear of punishment." ~ Gandhi

 Threatening unpleasant consequences tends to cause children to feel stressed and defensive and is no more effective in gaining genuine listening, calm communication and willing cooperation from our children as it would be from another adult.

-“If you don’t clean your room, I’ll take away your favourite toys/ devices for a week”
+“If you don’t clean your room, you'll lose your screen time privilege for a week”

 “If you fight with your sister again, you won’t be allowed to have your friend come to play”